Real Time Systems

 The N-Queens Problem/Puzzle is a well-known problem that consists of placing N chess queens on an N × N chessboard so that no two queens attack each other.
 For example, one possible solution to the N-queens problem for N = 4 is the following:

-As you can see, no two queens are on the same row, column or diagonal.
-Usually the pro...
+As you can see, there aren't two queens on the same row, column or diagonal.
+Usually t...

 The Raspberry Pi 3 Model B+ (Fig. 1) is now on sale and I bought one two weeks ago.
 The main modifications are the followings: